fedesuarez79/MultiCam-Detector/README.md

         <path> is the working path of the input and output files.
         <MasterCam_image> is the picture in .tif or .fit format in where the pixel value with coordinates from <hotpixels_file> will be replaced with the pixel values of the same coordinates from the <SlaveCam_image>.
         <SlaveCam_image> is the picture in .tif or .fit format to use to correct the values in the picture from the Master Cammera."
-        <configfile> is the config file where registration points are stored."
+        <configfile> is the config file where registration points are
+		stored."

+#Registration of the images:
+The config.cfg file has to be located in the same folder where master and slave images are located, i.e. the program looks for this file in the specified path in the arguments of the command line in Linux/Mac.
+As for Windows, it also has to be located in the same folder where the images are.
+This is to allow for different config.cfg files for different set of images.
+Use the config_example.cfg file provided here as a reference.

 #Windows install: